Distributed Cloud Networking for SP Edge and 5G

 A new class of applications is emerging with requirements that cannot be met by a centralized cloud architecture but can be met by a more distributed cloud architecture supporting edge computing.
 New technologies such as artificial intelligence (AI), machine learning (ML), and the Internet of Things (IoT) drive this new class of applications, which require computing resources at the network edge, closer to users and things.
 Deployment of 5G infrastructure and services will both depend on more distributed edge computing capability and accelerate the availability of edge computing for a wide range of users and applications.

-There are four main reasons why data processing needs to happen at edge locations for these new workloads:
+There are four main reasons why data processing needs to happen at edge locations for emerging applications:

-- Bandwidth cost: with a dramatic rise in IoT, more and more data is being sent toward the central cloud.
-Data thinning at the edge can reduce bandwidth costs for applications like handling large numbers of video surveillance streams.
+With a dramatic rise in IoT, more and more data is being sent toward the central cloud.
+Data thinning at the edge can reduce bandwidth costs for applications, such as handling large numbers of video surveillance streams.